Ventnor, Isle of Wight £1,695,000

 Easements, Wayleaves and Rights of Way The purchaser should satisfy themselves as to the extent and location of any easements, wayleaves or rights of way.
 In particular, there is a BOAT (Byway Open To All Traffic) a tarmac lane maintained by the local council that runs up the hill to the western boundary with a small area used for parking but owned by the farm providing access to lots 2 and 3.
 There is onward right of access to both the telecommunications mast and a CAA facility.

-Span Lodge has a right of access along the edge of the farmyard in lot 3.
+Span Lodge has a right of access along the edge of the farmyard.

 Cabling runs across the farm serving a CAA facility on Stenbury Down.